-Table 2, below, presents summary information on most of the archaeological sites recorded to date on the Canadian side of the border eastward to about the White River.
+Table 2, below, presents summary information on most of the archaeological sites recorded to date on the Canadian side of the border eastward to about the White River along the Highway corridor.
 These sites reveal a culture history pattern similar to that of the regional archaeological sequences to the west and east of the study area.